ECRYPT: Key sizes

-Considering the budget of a large intelligence agency to be about 300 million USD for a single ASIC machine, the recommended minimum key size is 84 bits, which would give protection for a few months.
+Considering the budget of a large intelligence agency to be about US$300 million for a single ASIC machine, the recommended minimum key size is 84 bits, which would give protection for a few months.
 In practice, most commonly used algorithms have key sizes of 128 bits or more, providing sufficient security also in the case that the chosen algorithm is slightly weakened by cryptanalysis.

 Different kinds of keys are compared in the document (e.g. RSA keys vs. EC keys).
 This "translation table" can be used to roughly equate keys of other types of algorithms with symmetric encryption algorithms.
 In short, 128 bit symmetric keys are said to be equivalent to 3248 bits RSA keys or 256-bit EC keys.
 Symmetric keys of 256 bits are roughly equivalent to 15424 bit RSA keys or 512 bit EC keys.
 Finally 2048 bit RSA keys are said to be equivalent to 103 bit symmetric keys.

 Among key sizes, 8 security levels are defined, from the lowest "Attacks possible in real-time by individuals" (level 1, 32 bits) to "Good for the foreseeable future, also against quantum computers unless Shor's algorithm applies" (level 8, 256 bits).
 For general long-term protection (30 years), 128 bit keys are recommended (level 7).